erfanzar/ejkernel/docs/contributing.rst

 License
 ------
-By contributing to EjGPU, you agree that your contributions will be licensed under the Apache License, Version 2.0.
+By contributing to ejkernel, you agree that your contributions will be licensed under the Apache License, Version 2.0.

-Thank you for your interest in contributing to EjGPU!
+Thank you for your interest in contributing to ejkernel!
 We appreciate your support.